top of page

 Natural sources of Biotin

-• Chicken liver: This is a very rich source of biotin containing about 138 mcg per 75 gram.
+• Chicken liver: This is a very rich source of biotin containing about 138 mcg per 75 grams.

 • Sweet potatoes: this food item is a nutrient-dense food that contains nutrients such as minerals, fiber, antioxidants, and omega-3.
 Its omega-3 content is about 2.4 mcg of biotin per 125 grams of cooked sweet potatoes.